 The Master Gardeners of the Ozarks is based in the Stone and Taney County area with close to 100 active residents who participate.
 Master Gardeners are trained by the University of Missouri Extension as gardening and horticulture outreach specialist and pay back their education by volunteering their communities.
 The volunteer aspect of the program is the heart of the community outreach effort.

-The gardens at the Core of Engineers Project Office (the building which housed the old Dewey Short Visitor Center) just south of Table Rock Dam are completely maintained by the Master Gardeners of the Ozarks – Core of Engineers Project Office Garden Beds Committee.
+The gardens at the Corps of Engineers Project Office (the building which housed the old Dewey Short Visitor Center) just south of Table Rock Dam are completely maintained by the Master Gardeners of the Ozarks – Corps of Engineers Project Office Garden Beds Committee.
 Funding is provided by the Army Corps of Engineers, who manage the center, the dam and the lake.